Differin (Adapalene) for Seniors: What to Know

 Adolescents and young adults experience greater weight gain, typically 5-15 pounds, compared to older patients whose metabolism may be less responsive to the medication's effects.
 Extended-release formulations (Seroquel XR) cause 15-20% more weight gain than immediate-release versions, likely due to sustained receptor occupancy throughout the day.

 Doses above 300mg daily significantly increase the likelihood of substantial weight gain exceeding 10 pounds.
 Patients taking maximum doses of 800mg daily for treatment-resistant conditions show the highest rates of clinically significant weight gain.
-Unlike patterns seen with medications where patients might gain weight after stopping ozempic, quetiapine weight gain typically continues while taking the medication rather than occurring after discontinuation.
+Unlike some medications where weight changes occur after stopping, quetiapine weight gain typically continues while you are actively taking the medication.
+Patients on doses above 300mg daily show the highest rates of clinically significant weight gain.

 Individual patient characteristics significantly affect weight gain susceptibility and severity.
 Baseline BMI and personal or family history of obesity increase the likelihood of experiencing substantial weight gain on quetiapine.
 Patients with pre-existing metabolic conditions like diabetes or insulin resistance show heightened sensitivity to the medication's metabolic effects.